 In the last year, there's been plenty of new legislation introduced as part of the COVID-19 Tenant Relief Act in response to the COVID-19 pandemic.

-Today we will discuss new California eviction laws and landlord-tenant laws in the age of COVID-19.
+Today we will discuss new California eviction laws and landlord-tenant laws in the age of COVID-19, like the nonpayment of rent by the tenant.

-It’s important to have a knowledge of the conditions in which a landlord in California might consider eviction, and what is allowed by California landlord-tenant law.
+It’s important to have a knowledge of the conditions in which a landlord might consider eviction, and what eviction process is allowed by California landlord-tenant law.

-Below you'll find a helpful overview of the effects these changes could have on Landlords in California.
+Below you'll find a helpful overview of the effects these eviction process changes could have on landlords in regards to their tenant in California.

 New Eviction Legislation